 Brian J. Winnie, D.M.A.

-Dr. Brian J. Winnie is the Director of Choral Activities at Western Illinois University where he teaches undergraduate and graduate choral conducting and choral literature courses, as well as conducts the "flagship ensemble," the University Singers.
-Previous to this position he served as the Director of Choral Activities & Voice, and chair of the music department at Southwestern College in Winfield, KS.
-Previous to his tenure in higher education, Dr. Winnie taught for seven years in public education at both the middle and high school levels.
-He currently serves on the Editorial Board for the Voice and Speech Review, is the College/University Repertoire and Resources chair for Illinois-ACDA, and serves on the Estill Voice International Board.
-He is the past Secretary for the Central New Jersey Music Education Association and a former Middle School/Jr. High Repertoire and Standards Chair for ACDA-PA.
+Dr. Brian J. Winnie is the Director of Choral Activities and Director of the Summer Music Institute at Western Illinois University where he supervises the graduate choral conducting program, teaches undergraduate and graduate courses in choral conducting and choral literature, and conducts the "flagship" ensemble, the University Singers.
+Previous to this position he served as the Director of Choral Activities & Voice and was chair of the music department at Southwestern College in Winfield, KS.
+Previous to his tenure in higher education, Dr. Winnie was the Artistic Director of ChoralSounds NW, a community choir based in Burien, WA, and he taught for seven years in public education at both the middle and high school levels.

+Dr. Winnie currently serves on the Editorial Board for the Voice and Speech Review, is the College/University Repertoire and Resources chair for Illinois-ACDA, and serves on the Estill Voice International Board.
+His past positions have included Secretary for the Central New Jersey Music Education Association and Middle School/Jr. High Repertoire and Standards Chair for ACDA-PA.
 He is an active member of the ACDA, NATS, and NAfME.

 A native of Pennsylvania, Dr. Winnie received his B.S. in Music Education from the Pennsylvania State University, Master of Music Education from the University of Illinois Urbana-Champaign, and his Doctor of Musical Arts in Choral Conducting from the University of Washington.
 Additionally, he is a certified Estill Master Trainer and Estill Mentor & Course Instructor of Estill Voice Training.
 His research interests involve the integration of gesture and voice training in the choral rehearsal and the development of a 21st-century choral pedagogy encompassing all styles of music.